pratyush3300/My_PortfolioSite/README.md

 - 🧩 Easy to extend and customize

-How to Run Locally
+How to Run Locally:

 1- Clone the repository:
 git clone https://github.com/your-username/portfolio.git
 cd portfolio